shivan-s/shivan.xyz/content/posts/api-keys/index.md

 I want to assure you that I a now on the wiser path and that I cringe at my former self.

 A recent work project involved a bit cryptography.
 It involved authenticating and authorising with API keys.
-Thanks to this project, I have become more acquanted with the [crypto](https://nodejs.org/api/crypto.html) module, which is a built-in in [NodeJS](https://nodejs.org/en).
+Thanks to this project, I have become more acquainted with the [crypto](https://nodejs.org/api/crypto.html) module, which is a built-in [NodeJS](https://nodejs.org/en).

 I am excited to share with you what I have learned, which pales in comparison to what is out there.